 David, the festival director, is a gem of a guy who had his beloved dog sled him to work during the winter months.
 Wendy, the owner of “Bombay Peggy’s,” was a treasure, John, an artist turned Webmaster, turned Mayor of Dawson City and John the Vet, the town veterinarian turned animator, were also some of the town’s golden nuggets.
 Hell, I even befriended “Caveman Bill,” another fine artist who lives in a cave (I’m serious).
 Throughout the weekend, I realized that The Dawson City International Short Film Festival is exactly what all festivals should become, or strive to become again: a place to celebrate films and filmmakers, without the politics of trying to get a sale.

-In addition to having experienced film festival bliss from way up in the Great White Canadian North, I’ve attended over 100 film festivals and have had the honor to be a judge, screener or panelist at several of them, including Sundance, SXSW, Slamdance, Flickerfest (in Sydney), Nashville (NaFF), and most recently the Louisville International Festival of Film.
-Thus, I have picked up a few trends about film festivals that may be helpful.
-So, here’s eleven key Film Festival Strategies:
+In addition to having experienced film festival bliss from way up in the Great White Canadian North, I’ve attended over 200 film festivals and have had the honor to be a judge, screener or panelist at several of them, including Sundance, SXSW, Slamdance, Flickerfest (in Sydney), Nashville (NaFF), to name a few.
+I also founded the Lonely Seal International Film, Screenplay and Music Festival, a Top 100 Best Reviewed festival, but I’ll do a whole other article about my cinematic baby soon.
+Anyway, I have picked up a few trends about film festivals that may be helpful, so, here’s eleven key Film Festival Strategies:

 1) Submit A Completed Film – Not A Rough Cut